 Here is the episode of the swan in Wagner's Prose Draft:

 he connection with the first of the two passages in Wolfram seems to be much closer than the second, which does not seem relevant.
 Even so, there is quite a difference between Wolfram's brief episode and the more complex scene at the lakeside.
 Carl Suneson has suggested that two passages in Indian literature could have contributed to Wagner's episode.
 The first of these, a story about a dispute between the future Buddha and his cousin Devadatta, about a goose that the cousin had shot down, is related to Mathilde Wesendonk's poem about the wounded swan.
 Suneson points out that, in the 19th century, it was common for the word hamsa to be mistranslated as swan (Schwan) rather than goose (Gans).
 One possible source for Wagner was an article in German, written in 1851 by Anton Schiefner, in which he had translated from a Tibetan text of 1734 (the Sanskrit text not being available in the west until half a century later).
 Schiefner's articles on Buddhism were among those recommended in the 1854 edition of Arthur Schopenhauer's Über den Willen in der Natur.
-A second possible, perhaps stronger, candidate for an Indian inspiration, according to Suneson, is an incident in the epic Ramayana, which Wagner was reading with great enthusiasm a few days before writing the 1865 Prose Draft.
+A second possible, perhaps stronger, candidate for an Indian inspiration, according to Suneson, is an incident in the epic Ramayana (or more accurately in some lines attributed to Valmiki that preface the poem), which Wagner had been reading with great enthusiasm a few days before writing the 1865 Prose Draft.
 Combined with the first passage in Wolfram, this is a credible basis for what Wagner wrote in that draft.

 Parsifal Act 1 in the 1989 Bayreuth production by Wolfgang Wagner.
 Parsifal: William Pell, Gurnemanz: Hans Sotin. ©Bayreuther Festspiele.

-he incident of the swan is an important event, indeed the most important event of the first act, because it triggers the moral development of Parsifal.
+he incident of the swan is an important event, indeed arguably the most important event of the first act, because it triggers the moral development of

 agner's abhorrence for any act of cruelty to an animal, and his sympathy for their dumb suffering, was something that he discovered was shared by Arthur Schopenhauer (as it was by his beloved Mathilde Wesendonk).
 In Arthur Schopenhauer's ethics, Wagner found a rational basis for his instinctive belief in the rights of animals.
 Both men rejected the Christian attitude to animals, taken from the Old Testament, that they had been given to man to use as he wished, as part of nature entrusted to man's stewardship by the Creator God.
 Also the modern, philosophical view introduced by Descartes, in which animals were only machines.